 Provide documentation on the flow of personal information and information requirements within FHFA systems.

-FHFA and FHFA-OIG Privacy Act Regulation 12 CFR Part 1204 (Interim Final Regulation and
+FHFA Headquarters and FHFA-OIG Privacy Act Regulation 12 CFR Part 1204 (Interim Final Regulation and

 Final Rule)FHFA Use and Protection of Personally Identifiable Information (PII)